Conflicts of Interest, Impermissible Activities, and Ethics

 Insider Trading

-Investment advisers must establish, maintain, and enforce written policies and procedures reasonably designed to prevent the misuse of material nonpublic information (Investment Advisers Act (IAA) Section 204A).
+Investment advisers must establish, maintain, and enforce written policies and procedures reasonably designed to prevent the misuse of material nonpublic information (Investment Advisers Act insider-trading-policies requirement).

 Key Definitions